cohhei/go-to-the-handson/04/README.md

 }
 ```

-It's a really common pattern to define schemas as a structure.
+It's a really common pattern to define schemas as a structure.
 The `Todo` structure has four fields, `ID`, `Title`, `Note`, and `DueDate`.
 They respectively have their types and [json tags](https://golang.org/pkg/encoding/json/).
 The tags will be the field names when the `Todo` structure is encoded.

 ## Repositories